 Perhaps the hardest things to get rid of are those which have some memory attached to them.
 With some items, such as a DVD of the first film you watched on a date with your wife, or that classic novel you studied at school, it’s worth remembering that these can easily be replaced if you later wish you still had them.
-Others, such as photographs, jewelry or a piece of family furniture are unique and would be difficult to replace.
+Others, such as photographs, jewellery or a piece of family furniture are unique and would be difficult to replace.

 Play Time is Over